'Dating Rust-Out' Is Real & It’s Ruining My Love Life

 Advertisement

-“There is no simple way to answer this,” Ben-Ari replied.
+“There is no simple way to answer this,” Dr. Ben-Ari replied.
 “It is complex; it can be all [your] suggested reasons.
-There are several unconscious processes that are involved in partner selection.
-[Then, there’s] the challenging [belief] that a better partner is [a] swap away [and] that we need to find ‘the soul mate’.”
+There are a number of unconscious processes that are involved in partner selection.
+[Then, there’s] the challenging [belief] that a better partner is [a] swap away [and] that we need to find ‘the soul mate.'”

-But Ben-Ari concluded by telling me that she tries to avoid giving people ‘why’ labels – and I think she’s right.
-Ultimately, we’re all too unique to slap any universal ‘It’s because of this’ stickers on dating rust-out.
+But Dr. Ben-Ari concluded that we’re all too unique to slap any universal "It’s because of this" stickers on dating rust-out.
 It would often be a futile exercise anyway because dating rust-out isn’t always 100% in our control.
 It might be a commitment- or expectations-related issue on our end, sure; but not necessarily.
 We can’t control (or even truly know) how other people feel about us romantically.

 Advertisement

-A more helpful exercise could be to look inwardly: to assess whether there are any repeating patterns you can observe.
-In doing so, you might even find your own personal ‘why’; and we can also try to learn how to manage the difficult feelings associated with dating rust-out.
+A more helpful exercise could be to look inward: to assess whether there are any repeating patterns you can observe.
+In doing so, you might even find your own personal "why;" and we can also try to learn how to manage the difficult feelings associated with dating rust-out.

 “Reflect on what you find challenging,” Ben-Ari posits.
 “Where do you find your strengths, and where are your challenges in the dating world?
 Can you find a theme for your challenges?
-Finding yourself in dating rust-out might be an opportunity to shift something in you – a perception, a thought, a limited belief, behaviour – in order for you to grow.”
+Finding yourself in dating rust-out might be an opportunity to shift something in you — a perception, a thought, a limiting belief, or behavior — in order for you to grow.”

-Finally, Ben-Ari encourages finding the pleasure in being single – “Yes, you might prefer to be in a meaningful relationship, but you can also find the pleasure in being with yourself in the meantime” – and exploring options for further introspection.
-“Reach out for therapy to grow and heal, to work through limiting belief systems and sabotaging behaviours, and in turn to open yourself [up to] new possibilities,” she concludes.
+Finally, Dr. Ben-Ari encourages finding the pleasure in being single — “Yes, you might prefer to be in a meaningful relationship, but you can also find the pleasure in being with yourself in the meantime” — and exploring options for further introspection.
+If you have access, it can't hurt to try "therapy to grow and heal, to work through limiting belief systems and sabotaging behaviors, and, in turn, to open yourself [up to] new possibilities,” she concludes.

 Most of all: know that it’s normal to crave a fling or a relationship, and to feel bewildered or low because it’s not happening for you.
 “Sometimes I’m just really lonely,” says Caroline.
 “I watch people around me meet people and end up in relationships so easily all the time and I just can’t fathom how they manage it.”
 It’s common.
 It’s dating rust-out.
 But, like so many feelings, it can pass.